per1234/formatting-checks/README.md

 - Non-Unix line endings
 - Extra blank lines at end of file
 - Files that don't end in a newline

+### Contributing
+Pull requests or issue reports are welcome!
+Please see the [contribution rules](https://github.com/per1234/formatting-checks/blob/master/.github/CONTRIBUTING.md) for instructions.